Chrriis/DJ-Native-Integration/DJTweak/Release/readme.txt

 Note that icons are shown for JAR files by the operating system only if the corresponding application from the DJ Project is installed.

-DJTweak requires Java 5.0 or greater.
+DJ Tweak requires Java 5.0 or greater.

 2. How to use it?

 Simply launch the graphical user interface.

-Alternatively, you can use DJTweak's Ant task.
+Alternatively, you can use DJ Tweak's Ant task.
 Here is an example:

 <project name="Sample build script" default="configureJar">
   <target name="configureJar" description="Configure the JAR file icons">